appINPP/SpecCluster/docs/DOCS.md

 5. **Projections** → choose components and methods; for UMAP select a **metric** (with per-metric options if needed).

 6. **Clustering** → choose *k* clusters, choose the **base** (dataset or any projection), and run K-means.
    - Check **Silhouette**/**DB** curves to choose a sensible *k*.
-DB is faster but Silhouette is built within a module that can significantly reduce the time needed.
+DB is faster but Silhouette is built within a module that can significantly reduce the time needed for a normal Silhouette score computation.
 Within the module, the user can choose to run the silhouette score on a sample/percentage of the dataset.
-There is also the option to decrease dimentionality or use MiniBatchKMeans.
+There is also the option to decrease dimentionality or to use MiniBatchKMeans.

 7. **Inspect**
-   - Left canvas: cluster outlines, legend, visibility toggles, color editor.
+   - Left canvas: Pixel map.
+Cluster outlines, legend with cluster information.
    - Right canvas: projections; click to de-highlight points.

 8. **Analyze**